mrj0nesmtl/sheltr-v2/public/docs/dev/notes/2024-12/ai-prompts.md

 *Version: 0.4.9*

 ## Project Context
-SHELTR platform has undergone successful critical recovery following system failure at 12:55 EST. Core functionality has been restored, with auth system partially recovered.
-We're now focusing on login page reinitialization, the final component requiring attention.
+SHELTR platform has undergone successful critical recovery following system failure on Dec 23, 2024 at 12:55 EST. Core functionality has been restored, with auth system partially recovered.
+We're now focusing on login page reinitialization, the final dashboard components requiring attention.We were in the process of a full system reorganization and refactoring.
+See [refactor-assessment.md](../dev/notes/2024-12/refactor-assessment.md) for more details.
+See [project-structure.md](../dev/notes/tree/project-structure.md) for more details.

 Background: SHELTR is revolutionizing charitable giving for homelessness through QR code donations, blockchain transparency, and AI-driven insights.
 Following our major recovery effort, we've restored 92% of core functionality.
 The platform's layout system, role-based components, and dashboard features are now operational.
 Our immediate focus is debugging and restoring the login page functionality, which remains in a partial state following the recovery.

 ## 📝 Critical Documentation
 1. [authentication.md] - Auth system status (PARTIAL)
 2. [components.md] - Component reference (UPDATED)
 3. [best-practices.md] - Development guidelines (VERIFIED)